 My family’s mumbly mastication disturbed me because it resembled speech.
 Their chewing was heavily vocalized, their squelchy pleasure audible.
 This offended my sense of injustice.
 How could they be so vocal in their eating and so reticent on other matters (i.e. the misery plaguing us).
-And worse: they even put on airs of happiness.
+To make it worse, they even put on airs of happiness.
 Sauces got cordially passed.
 Pleasantries were exchanged.
 Opinions were politely prodded at.

 Our family got two cats when I was 6 years old: Jason (black) and Bimbo (white).
 For some reason I never understood, my mum loathed Bimbo but loved Jason.
 Jason got to sleep indoors, was petted, got to play the fambly cat.
 Bimbo was exiled.
 A bowl of food was left outside for her every day and that was it: she was on her own.
 I would go and give Bimbo a saucer of milk and stroke her desperately arched rear.
 As the years went by, she became mangier and thinner until one day she just disappeared.

 I am leaving out so much detail it is almost criminal.
 But the ridiculously named Jason and Bimbo epitomize the schizophrenia families induce in people.
 Call it love-hate.
 Call it neediness-v-greediness.
 Call it what you want but the damning statistics speak for themselves.
-Much of the Western World has a divorce rate of over 50%: 1 in 2!
+Much of the Western World has a divorce rate of over 50%: one in two!
 Those are worse odds than Russian roulette for god’s sake.
-So why do we persist in this outdated model of knocking out kids, walling in our well-being and enacting a statistically doomed role?
+So why do we persist in this outdated model of knocking out kids, walling in our well-being and pursuing a statistically doomed life?

-I once fiercely loved my family.
-But the horrible truth is we should never have ever been a family.
+I once loved my family.
+But the terrible truth is we should never have been a family.
 That dangerously atomized, psychologically incestuous, complex-moulding model is no longer fit for purpose.
 Or to put it another way, most people are not fit to play at happy families.